 Vice President for Global Privacy at the Future of Privacy Forum

 Privacy Day Keynote — Beyond Privacy: Fairness in How Personal Data is Used in Our New Digital World

 Friday, January 28, 2022, 1 p.m.

 Learn about the origin of Data Privacy Day and how privacy and data protection are different, yet connected, and particularly relevant in our highly technological world.
-Dr. Zanfir-Fortuna will delve into real-life cases highlighting the importance of data protection in automated decision-making and algorithms, and explore the expansion of data protection legislation around the world and across the United States.
+Dr. Zanfir-Fortuna delves into real-life cases highlighting the importance of data protection in automated decision-making and algorithms, and explores the expansion of data protection legislation around the world and across the United States.

 Instructional Designer, University of Michigan – Dearborn Hub for Teaching and Learning Resources

 Considering that education is our mission, what are our responsibilities to educate students about their data privacy?
 Autumm Caines from U-M Dearborn will explore the tensions between individual control and collective responsibility of student data privacy and consider the affordances and limitations of top-down regulation and individual control.